 - Problematic machines will be isolated from network until the problem is rectified.

-- User accounts and computer will be suspended from accessing the network for a specified period as determined by ITSC.
+- User accounts and computer suspended from accessing the network for a specified period as determined by ITSC.

 Whenever appropriate, departmental UG/PG coordinators will also be informed to suspend the student’s access to departmental facilities.
 For serious offenses, the case will be brought forward to Student Disciplinary Committee for further actions.